raoul2000/simpleWorkflow/doc/DOCUMENTATION.md

 # API Documentation

 The simpleWorkflow extension includes a complete API that can be used to set and modify the status of a given record programatically.
-All methods defined in this API starts with 'sw' and are associated with the simpleWorkflow behavior so they can be invoked directly on the attaching model.
+All methods defined in this API starts with **sw** prefix and are associated with the simpleWorkflow behavior so they can be invoked directly on the attaching model.

 For example, the code below loads a record from DB, and check if it already has a status.
 If it's not the case, insert it into its default workflow.